-In March 2016, our family started a programme to support refugees from Syria & the Middle East.
-The Janßen families’ hometown of Pforzheim, Baden-Württemberg, a small city with 125,000 inhabitants, has taken in more than 5,000 refugees from Syria, Afghanistan and Iraq have been accepted since 2014, half of them women.
-Most of them have not had the opportunity to attend a language course locally because they have to look after their young children at home and language course places with childcare were virtually non-existent.
+In March 2016, Frauke Janßen from Pforzheim started a programme with her family to support refugees from Syria and the Middle East.
+The Janßen families’ hometown of Pforzheim, Baden-Württemberg, a small city with 125,000 inhabitants, has taken in more than 5,000 refugees from Syria, Afghanistan and Iraq since 2014.
+Half of them were women.
+Most of them had not yet been given the opportunity to attend a language course locally because they had to look after their young children at home and language course places with childcare were virtually non-existent.

-GoldenHearts wanted to give these women the opportunity for the first time to integrate into German society as quickly as possible and help them build a new life for themselves and their families – learning the local language is the first step on the long road to integration.
+GoldenHearts wanted to give these women the opportunity for the first time to integrate into German society as quickly as possible and to build a new life for themselves and their families.
+Learning the local language was the first step on the long road to integration.

-Since GoldenHearts began in 2016, a total of more than 1,200 mothers and children have benefited from our programmes.
+Since GoldenHearts was founded in 2016, more than 1,500 women and children have now benefited from GoldenHearts programmes.

 What we do

 The language school offers German courses for mothers, homework help for school children and playgroups for toddlers.

 Displaced, persecuted, fled: every refugee has their own story.